 What is Behind the Population Growth?

-In order to understand the benefits of the city’s growing population, it’s important to know the people behind the numbers.
+To understand the benefits of the city’s growing population, it’s important to know the people behind the numbers.
 New York’s five boroughs represent a very diverse and fluid populace, a dynamic that makes the city a unique and desirable place to live.
 For the first time since the 1960s, more people have moved to the city from other US cities than moved away, a positive sign that New York is well into financial recovery after the Recession.

-In addition, New York continues to be a magnet for immigrants, adding to its vibrant cultural life.
+Also, New York continues to be a magnet for immigrants, adding to its vibrant cultural life.
 Perhaps most importantly, the city has reversed its natural decline, with births outpacing deaths for the last three years.
 These demographic trends indicate a sense of optimism that New York is a great place to live and raise a family.

 How Population Growth Improves the City